- What Is It?

 How long is meningitis contagious?

 This depends upon which infectious agents are causing the meningitis.
 In general, when the patient is secreting or producing viruses or bacteria, they are considered contagious.
 When the patient stops secreting or producing infectious agents is when meningitis is no longer contagious.
 Viral caused meningitis may be contagious from three days after infection starts to about 10 days after the symptoms develop.
-Bacterial meningitis is usually less contagious than viral; depending on the bacterial genus causing the infection, it may be contagious during the incubation period and for about an additional seven to 14 days.
+Bacterial meningitis is usually less contagious than viral; depending on the bacterial genus causing the infection, it may be contagious during the incubation period and for about an additional 7-14 days.
 And they can be contagious for much longer (many days to months) if the person becomes a carrier.
 The contagious period may be shortened with antibiotic treatments.

 What is the incubation period for meningitis?